Altoros/cf-packagebuilder/README.md

 aptitude update
 aptitude install <package-name>
 ```
 If you want to install package from the local machine run `./build deb` and install resulting deb package.

+Package structure
+---

+[cf-charm launcpad](https://launchpad.net/~cf-charm/+archive/ppa/+packages) repo has two kinds of packages.
+For instance for dea you will find `cfdea` and `cfdeajob` packages. `cfdea` will install `dea` within `/var/lib/cloudfoundry/cfdea/` folder and `cfdeajob` will add `/var/lib/cloudfoundry/cfdea/jobs` folder with all necessary binaries and configs. `cfdeajob` is created from cf-release with [job2package-tool](https://github.com/Altoros/cf-job2package-tool/blob/master/build.rb) script.